Rafiki (film): Ban in Kenya

 Rafiki was banned by the Kenya Film Classification Board (KFCB) "due to its homosexual theme and clear intent to promote lesbianism in Kenya contrary to the law".
 The Board asked the film director to change the ending, as it was too hopeful and positive.
 Kahiu refused, which led to the ban of the film.
 The KFCB warned that anyone found in possession of the film would be in breach of the law in Kenya, where gay sex is punishable by 14 years in jail.
 The ban raised international outrage by the supporters of LGBT rights.

 The film's director, Wanuri Kahiu, sued Kenya's government, to allow the film to be screened and become eligible to be submitted as Kenya's entry for the Academy Award for Best Foreign Language Film at the 91st Academy Awards.
-On 21 September 2018, the Kenyan High Court temporarily lifted the ban on the film, allowing it to be screened in the country for seven days and meeting the minimum eligibility requirement.
+She also sued for projected losses that would arise from the ban.
+On 21 September 2018, the Kenyan High Court judge, Wilfrida Okwany, temporarily lifted the ban on the film, allowing it to be screened in the country for seven days and meeting the minimum eligibility requirement.
 Once the ban was lifted, the film played to sold-out crowds at a cinema in Nairobi.
+It raked in millions of shillings during this period.
 Despite the concession, it was not selected as Kenya's submission in the Foreign Language Film category, with Supa Modo being sent instead.

 Awards

 Mugatsia won the Best Actress award at the 2019 FESPACO in Ouagadougou, Burkina Faso for her portrayal of Kena.

+The film won the Best Narrative feature at the Seattle Queer Fim Festival in 2019.
+It also won the Silver Hugo award at the Chicago International Film Festival.

+A comprehensive list of the Awards and Nominations Rafiki film has received over the past years is as follows: